 - The focus of design is transitioning from “me” to “we.”
 Design will shift to cast its net beyond the end user alone, pivoting from user-centered design to design for all life.

-2020’s meta-trend represents a major realignment of the fundamentals.
-It is tempting to misunderstand this as a gloomy picture.
-Instead, we feel this is a once in a lifetime opportunity to innovate business models, services and products around new definitions of value.
+We feel this is a once-in-a-lifetime opportunity to innovate business models, services and products around new definitions of value.

-As you explore the trends, consider the questions they ignite – for the future of business, technology and design, and the world.
+As you explore the trends, consider the questions they ignite—for the future of business, technology and design, and the world, in the wake of the pandemic and beyond.
 The curiosity, concerns and actions they inspire will shape how brands serve people for the decades ahead.

 Realigning the fundamentals